 Download the Editable House Flipping Business Plan Compatible with Microsoft Word and Google Docs!Microsoft WordGoogle Docs

-Do I Need a Formal Business Plan?
+Do I Need a Formal Business Plan for my house flipping business?

 Well no, you don't need a formal business plan to get started flipping houses, but at the very least you should think about what your goals are for your business and set a plan of action on how you are going to achieve those goals.